kelseyhightower/event-gateway-on-kubernetes/README.md

 # Serverless Event Gateway on Kubernetes

-This guide will walk you through provisioning a multi-node [Event Gateway](https://github.com/serverless/event-gateway) cluster on Kubernetes.
-The goal of this guide is to introduce you to the Event Gateway and get a feel for the role it plays in a Serverless Architecture.
+This guide walks you through provisioning a multi-node [Event Gateway](https://github.com/serverless/event-gateway) cluster on Kubernetes.
+The goal of this guide is to introduce you to the Event Gateway and help you understand its role in a Serverless Architecture.

 This guide will also demostrate how events can be routed across a diverse set of computing environments including Function as a Service (FaaS) offerings and containers running on Kubernetes.

 ## Tutorial

+This tutorial assumes you have access to the [Google Cloud Platform](https://cloud.google.com) and have enabled the [Cloud Functions](https://cloud.google.com/functions) and [Kubernetes Engine](https://cloud.google.com/kubernetes-engine) APIs.

 * [Creating a Kubernetes Cluster](#creating-a-kubernetes-cluster)
 * [Bootstrapping an Event Gateway Cluster](#bootstrapping-an-event-gateway-cluster)